Anne-Christina Hitchin Reg. and Accred. MBACP RGN

 At the very centre of the service I offer is a therapeutic relationship, which is based on respect, trust, confidentiality, equality and honesty.

 I offer both short term and open ended therapy.

 If any of what you have read here about counselling has captured your attention, I would be delighted to meet with you for an initial no obligation session.
 This would give you a chance to decide whether counselling is the right thing for you and whether you feel comfortable with me.

-My practice is located at Durham House in Fleet which is within easy reach of Farnham, Farnborough, Aldershot, Hartley Wintney, Hook, Odiham and Yateley.
+My practice is located in Fleet which is within easy reach of Farnham, Farnborough, Aldershot, Hartley Wintney, Hook, Odiham and Yateley.